pdjr-signalk/pdjr-skplugin-switchbank/README.md

       <dd>
         Required integer giving the NMEA instance number of the switchbank device.

-        Typically, this value is set on the hardware device and read automatically by Signal K.
+        This value must be the same as that set on the associated remote hardware device device.
       </dd>
       <dt>Switchbank type <code>type</code></dt>
       <dd>
         Optional string value, either 'switch' or 'relay', specifying whether the switchbank is a switch input or relay output device.

         Defaults to 'relay'.
       </dd>
       <dt>Number of channels supported by this switchbank <code>channelCount</code></dt>
       <dd>
         Optional number value specifying the number of switch or relay channels supported by this switchbank.

+        Defaults to 27 which is the maximum number of channels that the NMEA switchbank protocol supports.
+        Most likely you will want to change this.
       </dd>
       <dt>PGN used to update this switchbank <code>pgn</code></dt>
       <dd>
-        Optional string value for 'relay' switchbanks (ignored by 'switch' switchbanks) which specifies the PGN used to update the switchbank state.
+        Optional number value which specifies the PGN used to update the associated relay switchbank (not required for switch switchbanks).
-        The plugin supports '127502' and '??????' and defaults to '127502'.
+        The plugin supports '127502' and '??????'.

+        Defaults to '127502'.
       </dd>
       <dt>Text describing the switchbank <code>description</code></dt>
       <dd>
         Optional string describing the switchbank device.

         This value can usefully include data on the device's installation location, model/serial number and so on.

+        Defaults to 'Switchbank *instance*'.
       </dd>
       <dt>Switchbank channels <code>channels</code></dt>
       <dd>